craftingcity/The-Known-World/Spike's Characters/Erin 'Fox' Bathal.md

 Barthalamule - ice-white-blue lizard man

 ###### The River Barges
 Three raft-esq boats each carry one third of the expedition; the Science team, Cargo team, and Mercenary team.
 We're looking for the remains of an ancient civilization in the Kishmala Rainforest.
+The Green-Barrow company was our parent patron.

 	Garran is our CO for this mission - wields a greatsword.
 	Rowenna Green is a halfling scientist, VIP, primary escort objective.
 	Looks like some large beast-man is in charge on the cargo ships.

 While travelling, we notice a triplet of river-beasts leaving the river about 60ft upriver after (MAYBE) eating a person?
+We travelled a while longer before stopping to make camp for our first expedition area.

+As we've travelled into the Jungle, we notice a group of human people with handcrafted bone garments, crude wooden bows and spears.
+Bout 10 minutes later, we find a half-wall and three house buildings.

+	1. Currently unoccupied, abandondoned for a while.
+Stairs lead down on the backside of the house.
+Next to a wooden chest, banded and locked in Iron.
+Downstairs is a stone room, cracked, completely empty other than 3 skeletons.